-In other words, the simulation is the attempt of real world replication allowing the possibility of behavior analysis, which entails in the problem solving resolution and aid in decision-making process for better behavior's applicability in the real world.
+In other words, the simulation is the attempt of real world replication allowing the possibility of behavior analysis, which entails in problem solving and aid in decision-making process for better behavior's applicability in the real world.
 For a good understanding about the simulation concept, there is other concept that cannot be putted aside and needs to be explained - Computational Modeling.
-The computational simulation concept involves the computational modeling due to the fact of modeled behaviors to execute, usually mathematical modeling, for the creation of real world environment, being also possible the usage of the simulation process in further modeling cases.
-In other words, from the simulation process could emerge valuable behaviors that should be used for the problem solving improvement.
+The computational simulation concept involves the computational modeling due to the fact of modeled behaviors to execute, usually mathematical modeling for the creation of real world environment, needs a simulation process that can guarantee the well execution of the model, being also possible the usage of the simulation process in further modeling cases.
+From the simulation process could emerge valuable behaviors that should be used for the problem solving improvement.
 An example of this approach is the Genetic Algorithms that use solutions of the problem for the generation of new ones, which entails in the further inclusion of new solution's generation.
 Figure 2.1 is intended to show a more realist goal of the simulation process, in which can be seen the simulation of a military system within a warfare environment.